 - Fines: Up to $10,000

-- Jail Time: Up to Three Years
+- Jail Time: Up to three years

-You Didn’t Intend to Stop the Official from Carrying Out Their Duties
+You didn’t Intend to Stop the Official From Carrying Out Their Duties

-PC 217.1(a) charges should only apply if you commit assault to stop a public official from carrying out an official duty or to retaliate against them for a duty they already carried out.
-Other reasons for assault can lead to simple assault charges, instead, which generally carry lessened penalties.
+PC 217.1(a) charges should only apply if you commit assault to stop a public official from carrying out an official duty or retaliate against them for a duty they already carried out.
+Other reasons for assault can lead to simple assault charges, which generally carry lessened penalties.

 You Were Acting in Self-Defense

-You Were Falsely Accused of Assault
+Someone Falsely Accused You of Assault

 Build a Defense Against Assault on a Public Official Accusations

-You don’t have to try to handle a CA Penal Code Section 217.1(a): Assault on a Public Official charge on your own.
+You don’t have to try to handle a California Penal Code Section 217.1(a): Assault on a Public Official charge on your own.
 The Simmrin Law Group can offer you professional legal advice right now.

-You can speak with our criminal defense lawyers by completing our online contact form, or calling (310) 997-4688.
+You can speak with our criminal defense lawyers by completing our online contact form or calling us.
 Get ready for the legal battle ahead by reaching out to us now for a FREE case evaluation.